lolandese/lolandese.github.com/index.md

 ### help your HR
 - **find and attract Drupal talent** proactively
 - **train your team**:
+  - Drupal specific project management
+  - how to be a good webmaster / editor
-  - best practice coding (front-/backend)
+  - best coding practice (front-/backend)
-  - to use specific development tools
+  - the use of specific development tools
   - workflow enhancement & deployment
-  - Drupal specific project management
 - get more out of your **remote working force**

 ### improve your existing site